corda/corda-docs-portal/content/en/platform/corda/4.13/enterprise/notary/ha-notary-service-setup.md

 - notary
 - service
 - setup
-title: Corda Enterprise HA notary service set-up
+title: Setting up the notary service as highly available
 weight: 110
 ---

-# Corda Enterprise HA notary service set-up
+# Setting up the notary service as highly available

-The Corda Enterprise notary service can be configured in high-availability (HA) mode.
-For the Corda Enterprise notary service to operate in HA mode, a high-availability database is required.
-See [Corda Enterprise notary service overview]({{< relref "ha-notary-service-overview.md" >}}) for more information.
+The Corda notary service can be configured in high-availability (HA) mode.
+For the notary service to operate in HA mode, a high-availability database is required.
+See [Notary service overview]({{< relref "ha-notary-service-overview.md" >}}) for more information.

 Running an HA notary requires the following:

-* JPA or MySQL notary implementations
+- JPA or MySQL notary implementations
-* A database supported by the notary implementation, configured in high-availability mode
+- A database supported by the notary implementation, configured in high-availability mode

-For a list of databases supported by each of the above notary implementations, please refer to the [Platform support matrix]({{< relref "../platform-support-matrix.md" >}})
+For a list of databases supported by each of the above notary implementations, see [Platform support]({{< relref "../platform-support-matrix.md" >}}).

 ## Prerequisites